Gooseberry Falls State Park in winter

 John Beargrease Sled Dog Marathon

-We re-visited spots we had visited in the summer: the Sonju Harbor Trail, Gooseberry Falls State Park, Split Rock State Park, and Beaver Bay.
+Here's some photos and information on some of our winter time visits to spots we had visited in the summer: the Sonju Harbor Trail, Gooseberry Falls State Park, Split Rock State Park, and Beaver Bay.

 In a later winter we also traveled to the North Shore to see the John Beargrease Sled Dog Festival as well as doing some snowshoeing.
 The John Beargrease race course runs from Duluth to north of Grand Marais and runs over four days and nights.
 We stayed at the Two Harbors Americinn as having a base camp at Two Harbors allowed us to travel the 20 miles to Duluth to see the start of the race, watch them at check points as they approached Two Harbors, and then catch them at check points later the next day as the teams made progress towards up the North Shore.
 You can see our pictures and commentary on the John Beargrease Race here.